ndonfris/fish-lsp/README.md

 yarn install
 yarn dev # to watch for changes use `yarn dev:watch`
 ```

-Using the `yarn dev:watch` command will automatically rebuild the project when changes are detected.
-This allows easy testing of new features or bug fixes, if you're interested in contributing.

 Building the project from source is the most portable method for installing the language server.